cosmos/cosmos-sdk/ROADMAP.md

 ## Next steps

 The following are three planned steps, the order of which may change.
 At least one or two of these will most likely occur before any other developments.
-Clearly, any other feature that
+Clearly, any other feature that are urgent for cosmos can jump the list in priority, but all these pieces are part of the cosmos roadmap, especially the first two.

-### ?? - Local client API for UI
+### 0.8.x??? - Local client API for UI

 Beyond the CLI, we want to add more interfaces for easily building a UI on top of the basecoin client.
 One clear example is a local REST API, so you can easily integrate with an electron app, or a chrome app, just as if you wrote a normal Single-Page Application, but connecting to a local proxy to do full crypto-graphic proofs.